 - As a business, you might sell in multiple places – while another may only sell locally

-That’s why (even though I’ve been doing this bookkeeping thing for 30+ years), I wouldn’t dream of telling you want you have to keep track of.
+That’s why (even though I’ve been doing this bookkeeping thing for 30+ years), I wouldn’t dream of telling you WHAT you have to keep track of.
+But, I can help YOU figure it out!

-I also would create a system and say “here – this is what you need – use this”.
+I also wouldn’t dream of creating a bookkeeping system (using spreadsheets or software) and say, “here – this is what you need – use this.”

 With my help, you can: